lenddoefl/ews-client-php/readme.md

 ##### callGetApplication($data)
 Method connects to getApplication endpoint and returns JSON answer.\
-It also stores application hash in class instance.\
 As an argument takes a PHP array of data to send on server.\
-If not provided, application hash is taken from stored variable.
-Also uid is always taken from $uid variable.\
+Uid is always taken from $uid variable.

 Method cannot be called if session haven't been started (i.o. uid is not set in instance).

 ##### callFinishStep($data)
 Method connects to finishStep endpoint and returns JSON answer.\
 As an argument takes a PHP array of data to send on server.\
 If not provided, sequence is taken from stored variable.
-Also uid is always taken from $uid variable.\
+Also uid is always taken from $uid variable.

 Method cannot be called if session haven't been started (i.o. uid is not set in instance).